 The Company's investing activities primarily include AFS investment securities and loans originated as held for investment.
-For the quarter ended March 31, 2024, net cash of \$36 million was provided by investing activities primarily from principal repayments on AFS securities, partially offset by the origination of LHFI net of principal repayments and net FHLB stock purchases.
-For the quarter ended March 31, 2023, net cash of \$269 million was provided by investing activities primarily from net cash acquired from an acquisition partially offset by the origination of LHFI net of principal repayments and the purchase of AFS investment securities and net FHLB stock purchases.
+For the quarter six months ended March 31, 2024 June 30, 2024, net cash of \$36 million \$123 million was provided by investing activities primarily from principal repayments on AFS securities and by LHFI principal repayments, net of originations, partially offset by the origination of LHFI net of principal repayments and net FHLB stock purchases.
+For the quarter six months ended March 31, 2023 June 30, 2023, net cash of \$269 million \$343 million was provided by investing activities primarily from net cash acquired from an acquisition, principal repayments on AFS securities and LHFI principal repayments in excess of originations, partially offset by the origination of LHFI net of principal repayments and the purchase of AFS investment securities and net FHLB stock purchases.